S01 - Aries

 The ram facing backward.

 In classical depictions the ram is almost always shown with its head turned to look behind it.
-The body facing forward, the legs ready to charge - and the head turned back, checking what was left behind.
-The Aries paradox.
+The body facing forward, the legs ready to charge.
+And the head turned back, checking what was left behind.
 The forward momentum and the backward glance simultaneously.
-The processing style that is always already moving toward the next thing while unable to fully release the last one.
+Always already moving toward the next thing while unable to fully release the last one.
 The first scream still sounding while the next one is already forming.

 The Golden Fleece.
-The winged golden ram that carried Phrixus across the sea to safety - the solar fire in animal form, the spring force made portable, the thing that was sacrificed at the destination and whose fleece was then hung in the sacred grove of Ares, guarded by the dragon that never slept.
+The winged golden ram that carried Phrixus across the sea to safety.
+The solar fire in animal form, the spring force made portable, the thing that was sacrificed at the destination and whose fleece was then hung in the sacred grove of Ares, guarded by the dragon that never slept.
 Jason's quest not to use the fleece but to recover it.
 The spring energy expelled from one place and recovered from another through the hero's journey.
-The Aries force that cannot stay where it was but cannot be abandoned - it must be followed, retrieved, brought back.
+The force that cannot stay where it was but cannot be abandoned.
+It must be followed, retrieved, brought back.

 Cardinal fire.

-The sun entering Aries is the sun crossing the equinox point - the First Point of Aries, still called that by navigators even though precession has moved the actual constellation.
+The sun entering Aries crosses the equinox point.
+The First Point of Aries, still called that by navigators even though precession has moved the actual constellation.
 The symbolic location matters more than the astronomical one.
 The crossing point.
 The threshold of initiation.
 The moment the year turns from contraction to expansion and the force that was building underground all winter finds the surface.

 The shadow.

 The charge that continues after the obstacle has already given way.
 The momentum that cannot stop.
-The force applied to the situation that required force yesterday and requires gentleness today but gets force anyway because the charge is already in progress.
-The head that hits the door that would have opened if approached differently - and hits it again because the first hit didn't work - and again - because the Aries processing style's response to resistance is more charge not different charge.
+The force applied to the situation that required force yesterday and requires genteness today but gets force anyway because the charge is already in progress.
+The head that hits the door that would have opened if approached differently.
+And hits it again because the first hit didn't work.
+And again.
+Because the response to resistance is more charge, not different charge.

-And the April Fool problem - the processing style that insists on the natural new year even after everyone else has moved on.
-The person still celebrating the old calendar not because they are right about when things begin but because they cannot accept that the world has moved without them.
-After the Aries conviction that the original impulse was correct hardening into the refusal to acknowledge that circumstances have changed.
+And the April Fool problem.
+Insisting on the natural new year even after everyone else has moved on.
+The conviction that the original impulse was correct hardening into the refusal to acknowledge that circumstances have changed.
 The charge aimed at a wall that was removed three years ago.

 The April Fool was right.
 The spring is the real new year.
 The charge was always the beginning.